Cato T. Laurencin: Background and personal life

+Research

+Laurencin's research includes biomaterials, polymeric materials science, nanotechnology, stem cell science, drug delivery systems, and regenerative engineering.

 Laurencin has worked in the development of systems for soft tissue regeneration.
 He invented the Laurencin-Cooper ligament (LC ligament) for ACL regeneration, and engineered grafts for shoulder rotator cuff tendon repair and regeneration.
 National Geographic named the LC Ligament one of its "100 Scientific Discoveries that Changed the World" in 2012.

-He is a highly cited researcher and has authored over 500 scientific papers and patents.

 Awards and honors

 Laurencin received the National Institutes of Health NIH Director's Pioneer Grant Award and the National Science Foundation NSF Emerging Frontiers in Research and Innovation Grant Award, the agencies' highest grant awards for innovation and breakthrough research.

-Dr. Laurencin is an Academician and Member (foreign) of the Chinese Academy of Engineering.
+Laurencin is an Academician and Member (foreign) of the Chinese Academy of Engineering.
 He is a Fellow of the African Academy of Sciences, a Fellow of the World Academy of Sciences, a Fellow of the Indian National Academy of Sciences and a Fellow of the Indian National Academy of Engineering.
 In 2021, he was elected member of the U. S. National Academy of Sciences.